DelvonRH/MERN-Blog-Project/README.md

 The following **required** functionality is completed:

+- [x] User can navigate to Sign Up page.
+- [x] User can navigate to Sign In page.
 - [x] User can sign up.
 - [x] User can sign in.
 - [x] User sign in persists.